 The Transformative Year for the Lifestyle Change

-This year, we are diving into the digital nomad lifestyle (me especially as my husband has been doing it for years now).
+This year, we are diving into the digital nomad lifestyle (I especially as my husband has been doing it for years now).
 There’ve been a couple of times that it felt I was just treading along without a purpose and a direction.
 It felt like I was a blind person going about my daily routine without specific goals in mind.

-Despite it happening at the last quarter of this year, I am hopeful that the year to come will be much more satisfying than the last.
+Despite it happening in the last quarter of this year, I am hopeful that the year to come will be much more satisfying than the last.
 And my goals, though not everything, will be partially achieved.

 This coming year, I have come up with more clear and defined goals for the coming year.
 And no, I still haven’t created schedules.
 LOL.